bitterjug/elm-wpc/readme.markdown

   original bad route so there is a chance to modify it?
 We would need a parameter to the NotFound constructor to store the route object.

-- [-] Make the whole earlier/later button clickable (this is a work-round for the fast scrolling bug, I guess.
-  [ ]  And use the mouse click hover state whatever that is.

 - [ ] Set the default page size to 12 instead of 10 so divisible by 3

 - [ ] Possible fetch 11 or 10 on the first load of the main list so we have